BRACE-Framework/BRACE-Framework.github.io/docs/posts/regional-context-research.md

 - **Rural vs. Urban Dynamics**: Examine the differences in population distribution and access between rural and urban areas.
 For example, mesh networks tend to work better in densely populated areas.
 - **Legal Considerations**: Determine whether certain tools, such as VPNs, are illegal in the region.

+!!! warning

+    * Use VPNs or Tor to search if conducting the search from a country that is highly competitive with the organization's country, or is known to surveil.
+    * Maintain data about any targeted attacks and attacks affecting the organization's line of work secure.

 ## Template: Questionnaire
 [Questionnaire](questionnaire.md)